Provide your local plan data

 Prepare your data

-We will take the most recent data you provide as being more authoritative than any data we have collected from you previously, or found in other sources.
+We treat the data you provide as being more authoritative than data we have collected from you previously, or found elsewhere.

 You can download tabular data we have for your organisation as a CSV file from the check and provide service and edit it using a spreadsheet or other CSV editors.